Mohammad-Hijazi29/Study_Double/README.md

 # Study Double

-StudyDouble is a web-based real-time study matching platform designed to help students find ideal study partners based on shared preferences, goals, and communication styles.
-The platform supports video calling, messaging, and intelligent matching through the use of modern web technologies.
+StudyDouble is a web-based productivity app that uses AI-driven compatibility matching to pair students for virtual body doubling sessions.
+Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), it features real-time communication via WebRTC and Socket.io, secure authentication with JWT, and a multi-tiered matching algorithm combining user clustering, neural collaborative filtering, and productivity-based reranking to optimize study partner recommendations based on personality, goals, and study habits.

 ---